adamaaronson/adamaaronson.github.io/_posts/2022-11-28-animals-to-play-horse-with.md

 After downloading the data from QLever and cleaning it up in Python, I suddenly had a txt file of *over 1,700,000* animal names, ranging from the absurdly-named beetle *Aaaaba nodosus* to the sponge-dwelling cnidarian *Zyzzyzus warreni*.
 Take that, A-Z Animals!
 Like WordNet, Wikidata stores both common names and scientific names, but unlike WordNet, Wikidata has *several orders of magnitude* more animals.

 Plugging a list of 1,700,000 animals into Wordlisted was a real moment of truth, both as a search for isograms and as a stress test for Wordlisted.
 But this was a success on all counts, yielding a result in a league of its own.
-Against all odds, the 16-letter isogram animal:
+Against all odds, here's a 16-letter isogram animal:

 HABRONYX FULVIPES
 {: class="big-word"}